 Our projects are spread over several locations throughout the country, including Xela (Quetzaltenango), the second largest city in Guatemala, located at 7,900 feet above sea level and surrounded by the mighty volcanoes of Santiaguito, Siete Orejas, and Cerro Quemado.
 Another location is the city of Flores, whose original center is located on an island in the lake Petén Itzá.
 Another project location is Monterrico, on the beautiful Pacific coast in the Hawaii region.

-• Volunteer Supporter for Malnourished Children in Guatemala
+Volunteer projects in Guatemala

 An important requirement for volunteering in Guatemala is language skills.
 English is a great way to communicate abroad since you will meet a lot of international people who speak English.
 However, it is also important that you speak the native language Spanish.
 At least you should have a good basic knowledge, because with your volunteer service in Guatemala you will get as much contact as possible with the locals, to experience their culture and way of life, to get to know their traditions and to communicate with them.
 Only when you speak the local language, you can get the most out of your volunteer travel abroad.

 Your Spanish skills are limited to "hola" and "gracias"?
 Then we advise you to study Spanish in Guatemala in our language school in Antigua.
 Even if you already speak some Spanish you can improve your Spanish skills in one of our advanced Spanish groups.
 Aside from learning Spanish, a language course is the ideal opportunity to meet like-minded people and socialize quickly during your stay abroad.